MarttiWu/exhaustive-search-one-max/README.md

 Given a bit string of  0's and 1's, the aim is to find a bit string which contains the most 1's.

+The Exhaustive Search Algorithm is a technique that has low efficiency.

+Exhaustive Search goes through all possibilities.

+Theoretically, Exhaustive Search has the ability to find the optimum solution.

+However, time is limited in reality.

 # Usage

 1. Run directly in the terminal by typing the following: